Curycu/Curycu/README.md

 - Worked in mobility industry as a data analyst
 - Worked as a data engineer
 - Worked as a software engineer
-- Majored in Applied Statistics
+- Majored in applied statistics